prankur7/Terraform-AWS-Services/AWS-Transfer-Family/README.md

-# AWS Tranfer Family server with multiple users
+# AWS Transfer Family server with multiple users

 This module provides insights on creating aws transfer family server with SFTP protocol.
 Also, how to create multiple users into same server.